Ericsson/CodeCompass/doc/usage.md

 In case the analyzed software project was significantly changed (e.g. as a result of restructuring the project), dropping the workspace database and performing a full, clean parse can yield results faster.
-This can be achieved by passing the `--force` (or `-f`) command line option can be specified for `CodeCompass_parser`.
+This can be achieved by passing the `--force` (or `-f`) command line option which can be specified for `CodeCompass_parser`.
 Another solution is to set the `--incremental-threshold` option, which configures an upper threshold of change for incremental parsing (in the percentage of changed files).
 Above the threshold a full, clean reparse is performed.
 The default value for this threshold is *10%*.